sveltejs/kit/documentation/docs/30-advanced/60-images.md

 This will replace your `img` tag with a `picture` tag wrapping one `source` tag per image type.

-### Skipping an image

-If you have an image tag that you do not want to be transformed you can use the comment `<!-- static-img-disable -->`.

 ### Dynamically choosing an image

 You can also manually import an image and then pass it to a transformed `img` tag.
 This is useful when you have a collection of static images and would like to dynamically choose one.
 You can create a collection of images manually [as we do on the homepage showcase](https://github.com/sveltejs/kit/blob/master/sites/kit.svelte.dev/src/routes/home/Showcase.svelte).
 In this case you will need to both tag the `import` statement and `img` tag to indicate you'd like process them.